×

 A foreign investor or company may set up as an unincorporated entity or incorporated entity in India.

-Liaison office
+Liaison office (LO)

-Foreign companies often use the liaison office to create awareness about their services and products, promote their business activities, network, and explore market potential.
-The liaison office will be established as per the provisions of the Foreign Exchange Management Act that was launched in 1999 under the guidance of the Reserve Bank of India (RBI).
+The liaison office is established as per the provisions of the Foreign Exchange Management Act (1999) under the guidance of the Reserve Bank of India (RBI).

 Features of a liaison office

-• Represent the foreign parent company
+• Represent the foreign parent company;

-• Carries out only liaison activities
+• Carries out only liaison activities;

-• It can provide information about potential market opportunities
+• It can provide information about potential market opportunities;

-• Promote export and import between the countries
+• Promote export and import between the countries.

 Requirements to set up a liaison office

-• The foreign company should have a profit-making track record during the immediately preceding three financial years in the home country
+• The foreign company should have a profit-making track record during the immediately preceding three financial years in the home country;

-• The foreign company should have a minimum net worth of US$50,000
+• The foreign company should have a minimum net worth of US$50,000;

-• Foreign applicants should have the latest audited balance sheet
+• Foreign applicants should have the latest audited balance sheet;

-• The latest balance sheet has to be certified by a certified public accountant or any registered accounts practitioner
+• The latest balance sheet has to be certified by a certified public accountant or any registered accounts practitioner;

-• Foreign applicants should have the English version of the Certificate of Incorporation/ Registration or Memorandum and Articles of Association
+• Foreign applicants should have the English version of the Certificate of Incorporation/ Registration or Memorandum and Articles of Association;

 • The bankers’ report from the applicant’s banker in the host country should show the number of years the applicant has maintained banking relations with that bank.